nibltech/demo/README.md

 ## What is this repository for? ##

 Quickly spin up a Dockerized demo environment for Otelscope.
 In this demo, we use Otelscope to push logs, metrics, and traces from the webMethods API Gateway and Microservices Runtime to the Grafana stack composed of Grafana, Loki, Prometheus, and Tempo.
+The setup also includes two spring services that show traces that include spans from non-webMethods components.

 ## Pre-requisites ##